Sazid60/ARTELYSIUM-Client-Side/README.md

 #### Server-Side Repository: https://github.com/Sazid60/ARTELYSIUM-Server-Side

 #### Overview:
 ARTELYSIUM is all about arts & crafts.
 This website represents some fine artworks.
 User see added art works added by different persons.
 User can see categorized data.
 A person can create artwork selling card.
 Moreover he can see his added arts, as well as he can delete & update his art information.
-User can access private pages(add arts, My Arts, Art Details).This website is responsive for all devices and available for dark and light mode toggling.
+User can access private pages(add arts, My Arts, Art Details).This website is responsive.
 All data are stored in Database.

 ### Features & Characteristics:

 - Navbar: Navbar has active routes to navigate through pages.
 Displays User image & functional Logout button when logged in; otherwise, displays default blank user image, login and register button.

-- Theme Control: Just Beside the Website Title Dark & Light Them Toggling Button Added.

 - Public Routes: User Can Access Home Page, All Art & Craft,Categorized Arts Login & Register Page.